WHAT TO DO IN THE EVENT OF FIRE

 Fire Doors

-Fire doors play an important part in keeping buildings safe, it is important that you don’t make any changes to your fire door, and any damage is reported to us.
+Fire doors play an important part in keeping buildings safe, it is vital that you don’t make any changes to your fire door, and any damage is reported to us.
 Please make sure you:

 • Keep fire doors closed – don’t prop them open as they are there to stop the spread of fire.